lead generation

 allowing them to prioritize their efforts accordingly.

-Each lead action—such as opening an email,
+Each lead action—opening an email,

 The goal is to create a clear picture of how engaged a lead is